William J. Crain

-William J. Crain is an American lawyer from Louisiana and an associate justice of the Louisiana Supreme Court.
+William Jerrol "Will" Crain (born 1961) is an American lawyer who has served an associate justice of the Louisiana Supreme Court since 2019.
+He is a nominee to serve as a United States district judge of the United States District Court for the Eastern District of Louisiana.

 Education

-Crain is a 1979 graduate of Bogalusa High School.
-He graduated from with a Bachelor of Science from Louisiana State University in 1983.
+Crain was born in 1961, in Bogalusa, Louisiana.
+He is a 1979 graduate of Bogalusa High School.
+He graduated with a Bachelor of Arts degree from Louisiana State University in 1983.
 He received his Juris Doctor from Louisiana State University Paul M. Hebert Law Center in 1986.

-Legal career
+Career

-He has served for 22 years as a partner and lawyer at the Jones Fussell Law Firm in Covington, litigating cases in both state and federal courts.
+Crain served for 22 years as a partner and lawyer at the Jones Fussell Law Firm in Covington, where he litigated cases in both state and federal courts.

 State judicial service

-He was a Judge of the Twenty-Second Judicial District Court from 2009–2013.
-From 2013–2019, he was a Judge of the Louisiana First Circuit Court of Appeal.
+He was a Judge of the Saint Tammany Parish District Court from 2009 to 2013.
+From 2013 to 2019, he was a Judge of the Louisiana First Circuit Court of Appeal.
 He was sworn in as an appellate judge on December 14, 2012.

 Louisiana Supreme Court service

 On June 26, 2019, Crain announced his intention to run for a seat on the Louisiana Supreme Court vacated by Greg G. Guidry.
 Crain headed to a runoff against Hans Liljeberg on November 16, 2019.
 On November 16, 2019, he went on to win the election, 57% to 42%.
 Crain was sworn in on December 11, 2019, by his father Judge Hillary Crain.